bimoai857/FloralDET/README.md

 https://user-images.githubusercontent.com/68723052/141268918-c1b52b74-b1d5-486a-808e-11ee368b8906.mov

+Touching the prediction text will bring up a bottom sheet that gives detailed information about that particular flower as shown in this video.

 ## Images of 17 Flowers it can detect

 ![asds](https://user-images.githubusercontent.com/68723052/123532858-a4e7f880-d730-11eb-9359-bf37be5828f2.PNG)

-Touching the prediction text will bring up a bottom sheet that gives detailed information about that particular flower.